Bristol Garden Club

 What Cheer Flower Farm, tour and presentation

-Speaker: Shelby Doggett, Executive Director
+Speaker: Destenie Vital, Executive Director

-12:00 brown bag lunch and meeting
+12:00 pm brown bag lunch and meeting

-1:00 tour and presentation
+1:00 pm tour and presentation

-What Cheer Flower Farm
+Location: What Cheer Flower Farm

-46 Atwood Street
+46 Atwood Street, Providence, RI

 “What Cheer Flower Farm gives away 44,500 flowers a year to charity…because everyone deserves a bouquet.”
 This description encompasses part of the mission of this unique new 501c3 in Providence.
 Founded in 2017, the farm grows or rescues, and gives away flowers to underserved people in stress – those in shelters and recovery centers, hospitals and hospices, seniors with dementia, and others.

-The farm began when 4,000 sf of parking lot was remediated into an organic raised bed ‘field’ in 2018, on the site of an abandoned former factory.
+The farm began when 4,000 sf of parking lot was remediated into an organic raised bed field in 2018, on the site of an abandoned former factory.
 Since then, growing fields, which we will visit, have been expanded and a barn has been built to contain event flower rescues.
 Future goals include creation of a green job training center on-site, and development of expanded growing fields, topics which our tour guide will discuss.